Liza-IITP/Book-Recommendation-Based-on-Semantic-Similarity/README.md

-# 📚 Emotion-Aware Book Recommendation System
+# 📚 Emotion-Aware Book Recommender

 An end-to-end **NLP-powered recommendation engine** that moves beyond simple keyword matching.
 This system leverages Transformer models to understand **semantic context**, **broad categorization**, and the **emotional resonance** of book descriptions.